[ Check out our MA Bookstore ]

 divider

-The location is the basketball court area of the central park at Kings' Park in Springfield, VA.
+The location for these classes is the basketball court area of the central park at Kings' Park in Springfield, VA.

-We have a library of free Modern Arnis training materials on Youtube, here:
+We also have a library of free Modern Arnis training materials available on our Youtube channel, some examples:

-At the Professor's encouragement and insistance, I founded the TAMU Modern Arnis Club at Texas A&M University in 1995 and later expanded to also include a non-university commercial club.
-After receiving my PhD in Nuclear Chemistry, I continued to teach and do seminars, but more importantly I continue to learn and hone my Modern Arnis.
+At the encouragement and insistence of Professor Presas, I established the TAMU Modern Arnis Club at Texas A&M University in 1995.
+Later, I expanded its reach to include a separate commercial club off-campus.
+Even after earning my PhD in Nuclear Chemistry, I have remained committed to training, teaching, and conducting seminars.
+Importantly, I continue to learn and refine my skills in Modern Arnis.

-When I teach, I emphasize flow, real-life applications (i.e. convince me this'd work), disarms and joint-work.
-I've found that my Modern Arnis training has helped in my understanding and application of kung fu as well - kind of a cross-pollination.
-One of the single best training tools in GM Presas' system is Tapi-Tapi, with all the variations, free-flowingness, change-ups, and applications put in - WONDERFUL!
-Of course, the full gamut of other drills are explored as well as their variations involving applications, follow-ups, empty-hand translations, guntings, disarms, counters, striking styles, locks, reversals, takedowns, pins, etc. Some of these are:
+When I teach Modern Arnis, I emphasize the concepts of flow, real-life applications, disarms, and joint work.
+I have found that my training in Modern Arnis has also enriched my understanding and application of kung fu, resulting in a beneficial cross-pollination of techniques.
+One of the most valuable training tools in GM Presas' system is Tapi-Tapi, with its variations, free-flowing nature, change-ups, and practical applications — it is truly wonderful.
+Of course, we explore the full range of other drills and their variations, incorporating applications, follow-ups, empty-hand translations, guntings, disarms, counters, striking styles, locks, reversals, takedowns, pins, and more.
+Some of this root work includes:

 the 12 Basic Strikes